 College Credit Plus (CCP) replaces Ohio’s Post-Secondary Enrollment Options program (PSEO).
 H.B.
-487 was signed into law on June 16, 2014 and this program will be operational in the 2015-16 school year.
+487 was signed into law on June 16, 2014.
 The CCP requires two conditions.
 One, the student must be enrolled in both college and high school.
 Two, the student will earn transcripted college and high school credit upon successful completion of the course.
 CCP Pathway Requirements will include a path where a West Geauga High School student can earn 15 transcripted credits or 30 transcripted credits.

 The CCP opportunities will have no cost to the students while attending a public institution of higher learning.
 However, if a student fails to complete and pass a course the student and his or her parent/guardian will be financially obligated for the cost of the failed course.

-A CCP intent form signed by the student and parent must be submitted to the counselors’ office by March 27, 2015 in order to be considered for this program.
-A form will be distributed at the CCP Information Session on March 4 and available in the school counseling office.
+A CCP intent form signed by the student and parent must be submitted to the counselors’ office by May 1, 2021 in order to be considered for this program.
+The form will be available online after the CCP Information Session on January 20, and available in the school counseling office.
 This intent form is mandated by the State of Ohio.
 It does not mean the student must participate in the program nor is it an application to attend an institution for higher learning.

 A student wishing to participate in this program must meet the college readiness standards presented by each institution of higher learning.
 A student electing to participate in CCP may not take more than thirty college credit hours during an academic year.
 A student may only participate in the CCP program for 120 credit hours.